|Nutritional Guidelines (per serving)|

 If using a frozen pie crust, do not thaw; preheat a baking sheet in the oven and place the pie on the cookie sheet.
-Or use the recipe ( instructions below) for a food processor crust.
+Or use the recipe below for a food processor crust.

-In a small bowl, combine one egg, pumpkin, 1/3 cup sugar, cinnamon, ginger, cloves, and salt.
-Spread in pie crust.
+In a small bowl, combine 1 egg, pumpkin, 1/3 cup sugar, cinnamon, ginger, cloves, and salt.

-In a food processor, pulse the flour with the salt and 1 or 2 tablespoons of sugar.
+In a food processor, pulse the flour with the salt and 1 or 2 teaspoons sugar.